hpcleuven/VscDocumentation/source/leuven/thinking7_quickstart.rst

 ThinKing7 quick start guide
 ===========================

 :ref:`ThinKing7 <thinking7 hardware>` is the old ThinKing cluster that got an upgrade to CentOS 7.6.
 The cluster is at the end of its lifetime.
-The ivybridge nodes will be removed by the end of 2019.
+The ivybridge nodes have been removed.
 The haswell nodes have a little longer to go.
 ThinKing can be used for most workloads, but have a look at :ref:`Genius <Genius hardware>` for the most recent hardware.

 How to connect to ThinKing?
 ---------------------------